-Recommendation: We recommend the District create a plan that enables the General Fund to achieve and maintain a positive ending fund balance.
+Recommendation: We recommend the District create a plan that enables the General Fund to achieve and grow its ending fund balance.
 Those actions will likely include a combination of reductions in expenditures/deficits and increases in revenues/surpluses.
-The District should establish a process that transfers the corresponding amount from the pre-need once the services have been performed.
+More specifically, we recommend the following: